KWDB/docs/en/development/connect-kaiwudb/java/connect-mybatis.md

 ### Setting up the Main Application Class

 Create a `MyBatisApplication` class in the root package to serve as the application entry point.
-Include the standard `main` method to bootstrap the application, and apply the necessary Spring annotations to enable component scanning and auto-configuration."
+Include the standard `main` method to bootstrap the application, and apply the necessary Spring annotations to enable component scanning and auto-configuration.

 ```Java
 @SpringBootApplication(scanBasePackages = "com.kaiwudb.mybatis")